kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

 For this question, we are dealing with multiple groups.
 It is a comparison of more than 2 samples.
 Our G3 needs ot be tested to see that it’s parametric, if it does we can see in the [Test Table](#testtable) that we can use ANOVA.
 ANOVA is another analysis technique which compares again the mean, but it also uses the variance of the data to decide if the means are different.

 ANOVA requires on independent categorical variables, which is “reason” and one continuous ratio variable which will be “Grade 3”.
-ANOVA produces a F-statisti, which is similiar to t-statistic from the t-test.
+ANOVA produces a F-statistic, which is similiar to t-statistic from the t-test.
 Quick check to make sure g3.y is normal.

 ``` r